jasontthai/jasonthai.me/_posts/2023-09-01-nextcloud-disaster-recovery-attempt.md

 ```
 This time, the `restore.sh` script fails because `mysql` is also no longer shipped in the MariaDB image.
 So I also need to replace `mysql` with `mariadb` command.

+After fixing these errors, I was able to create a backup and restoring it to a fully working Nextcloud instance successfully.
+Phew!

 # Nextcloud Scripts (New)
 ```
 $ cat /docker/nextcloud/pre_backup.sh